fab2s/NodalFlow/docs/index.md

  +------------------------------+
 ```

-NodalFlow aims at organizing and simplifying data processing workflow's where arbitrary amount of data may come from various generators, pass through several data processors and / or end up in various places and formats.
-But it can as well be the foundation to organizing pretty much any sequence of tasks (NodalFlow could easily become Turing complete after all).
-It makes it possible to dynamically configure and execute complex scenario in an organized and repeatable manner (NodalFlow is [serializable](/docs/serialization.md)).
+`NodalFlow` aims at organizing and simplifying data processing workflow's where arbitrary amount of data may come from various generators, pass through several data processors and / or end up in various places and formats.
+But it can as well be the foundation to organizing pretty much any sequence of tasks (`NodalFlow` could easily become Turing complete after all).
+It makes it possible to dynamically configure and execute complex scenario in an organized and repeatable manner (`NodalFlow` is [serializable](/docs/serialization.md)).
 And even more important, to write Nodes that will be reusable in any other workflow you may think of.

-NodalFlow enforces minimalistic requirements upon nodes.
+`NodalFlow` enforces minimalistic requirements upon nodes.
 This means that in most cases, you should extend `NodalFlow` to implement the required constraints and grammar for your use case.

 [YaEtl](https://github.com/fab2s/YaEtl) is an example of a more specified workflow build upon [NodalFlow](https://github.com/fab2s/NodalFlow).

-NodalFlow shares conceptual similarities with [Transduction](https://en.wikipedia.org/wiki/Transduction) as it allow basic interaction chaining, especially when dealing with `ExecNodes`, but the comparison diverges quickly.
+`NodalFlow` shares conceptual similarities with [Transducers](https://clojure.org/reference/transducers) (if you are interested, also have a look at [Transducers PHP](https://github.com/mtdowling/transducers.php)) as it allow basic interaction chaining, especially when dealing with `ExecNodes`, but the comparison diverges quickly.

 ## NodalFlow Documentation